CentreForDigitalHumanities/I-analyzer/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md

 `settings.py` imports all information in `settings_local.py`.
 If a variable is defined in both, `settings_local` overrules `settings`.
 All sensitive information (server names, user names, passwords) should be in `settings_local.py`, as this will 1) never be committed to github, and 2) be located in the `private` folder upon deployment.

 ## Elasticsearch
-Once the corpus definition and associated global variables are added, the only remaining step is to make the Elasticsearch index.
+Once the corpus definition and associated settings are added, the only remaining step is to make the Elasticsearch index.
 By running `yarn django index corpusname`, information is extracted and sent to Elasticsearch.
 Optional flags:
 - `-s 1990-01-01` sets different start date for indexing
 - `-e 2000-12-31` sets different end data for indexing
-- `-d` specifies that an existing index of `CORPUSNAME_ES_INDEX` should be deleted first (if not specified, defaults to `False`, meaning that extra data can be added while existing data is not overwritten)
+- `-d` specifies that an existing index of the same name should be deleted first (if not specified, defaults to `False`, meaning that extra data can be added while existing data is not overwritten)

 The start and end date flags are passed on the `sources` function of the corpus (see above).
 If you did not utilise them there, they will not do anything.